Baikal Airlines Flight 130: In-flight fire

-As the thrust lever was set to the take-off power, the rotational speed increased tremendously.
+As the thrust lever was set for takeoff power, the rotational speed increased tremendously.
 After lifting off, the crew turned on the air bleed system for the engines.
-The air starter then spun intensively until it reached way past its maximum rotation point, exceeding 40,000 rpm.
+The air starter then spun intensively until passing 40,000 rpm, far beyond its maximum rotation point.
 Added with the high temperature of the compartment, the turbine blew apart.
-The gearbox and the turbine shaft exploded and caused the casing of the No.2 engine to blew outwards.
-Located nearby were the hydraulic lines and fuel lines, which were sliced by parts of the turbine.
+The gearbox and turbine shaft exploded, blowing the casing of the No. 2 engine outwards and slicing nearby hydraulic lines and fuel lines.
 The heat that had been caused by the failure produced flames on the engine's gearbox as the oil that coated the component had ignited.
-This was fed by fuels and hydraulic fluids that had been flowing continuously onto the area as the lines had been sliced by debris, resulting in a larger flame.
-The fire siren eventually sounded inside the cockpit, warning them on the presence of fire.
+This was fed by fuels and hydraulic fluids from the ruptured lines, resulting in a larger flame.
+The fire siren eventually sounded inside the cockpit, warning them of the fire.

 The crew had tried using all of the Tu-154's fire-extinguishing system and all three stages of extinguishing, but they failed as the fire didn't go out.
 The engine had failed in a violent manner in which parts of the starter turbine had ruptured the casing of the combustion chamber.
 The debris pierced the outer casing from the inside, creating a 1 meter opening within the compartment.
 As the fire was still fed by air, it kept growing instead.
 Knowing that the fire would grow uncontrollably, the crew decided to turn back towards Irkutsk to land as quickly as possible.

 By now, all three hydraulic lines had been damaged by the growing fire, causing the hydraulic pressure to become unstable.
 The depleting fluids caused the pressure to drop, and the aircraft became uncontrollable.
 The fire siren eventually went out, either because the fire had grown so large that it had destroyed the electrical circuit or that the fire had been extinguished by itself as it no longer had fuel to feed.
 The crew could not slow down the aircraft and tried everything to avoid a collision, but the absence of hydraulics caused the aircraft to be not budged by the crew's attempts.